 For anyone unfamiliar with the life and music of Frank Zappa, here’s a brief synopsis: December is the month of Frank’s birth (1940) and death (1993).
 Zappa was a self-taught composer, filmmaker, artist, and activist.
 His talents ranged from drawing, painting, satire, wordsmithing, composing and conducting experimental rock, pop, jazz, avant-garde, and orchestral music.

-He was married to second wife Gail Zappa from 1967 until his death on December 4, 1993.
-He died from prostate cancer 17 days before his 53rd birthday.
-Frank and Gail Zappa had four children Moon Unit (53), Dweezil (51), Ahmet Emuukha Rodan (46), and Diva Muffin (41).
+The genius musician was married to second wife Gail Zappa from 1967 until his death on December 4, 1993.
+Sadly, the heavy smoker died from prostate cancer.
+It was 17 days before his 53rd birthday.
+Frank Zappa and Gail Zappa had four children: Moon Unit (53), Dweezil (51), Ahmet Emuukha Rodan (46), and Diva Muffin (41).

 An Interview With Alex Winter

 Dorri Olds: How did you get Gail Zappa to say yes?
 She was notorious for saying no.